 John Sloss is master of this domain.

-Mr. JOHN SLOSS (Founder, Cinetic Media): We're selling Polanski.
+JOHN SLOSS: We're selling Polanski.
 We've got this film, "American Teen."
 We have this British film, "The History of My Sexual Failures," which is really wonderful.

 MASTERS: Every year, Cinetic throws a party during the festival.
 Last time, Sloss tried to fend off meetings with bidders until the following day so he could take a break and toast his prospective victims.